AnnsAnns/RIOT/doc/guides/build-system/flashing.md

 `DEBUGSERVER_PORT` is used to specify the TCP port to listen for GDB to connect to.
 It defaults to 2000.

-# Handling Multiple Boards With UDEV-Rules
+# Handling Multiple Boards with UDEV-Rules

-When developing and working with multiple boards the default `PORT` configuration for a particular board might not apply anymore so `PORT` will need to be specified whenever calling `make term/test`.
+When developing and working with multiple boards the default `PORT` configuration for a particular board might not apply anymore, so `PORT` will need to be specified whenever calling `make term/test`.
 This can also happen if multiple `DEBUGGERS/PROGRAMMERS` are present so `DEBUG_ADAPTER_ID` will also need to be passed.
 Keeping track of this will become annoying.